This post may contain affiliate links. Please read our disclosure policy.

 - This feta dip also pairs really well with a salad.
 It’s similar to the idea of adding hummus to your salad.
 It adds lot of flavor and protein.
 If you want to pair it with some salads, try my Mediterranean Pasta Salad or my Green Goddess Salad.

-This dip literally takes a few minutes to assemble, and it makes for an awesome snack for Super Bowl or any other parties or potlucks.
+This dip literally takes a few minutes to assemble, and it makes for an awesome snack for the big game or any other parties or potlucks.
 Everyone loves the refreshing, light and creamy flavor of the dip.
 If you have feta fans, you’ll definitely have feta dip fans!
 It’s made with pretty healthy ingredients, loaded with protein and comes out super delicious.
 Everyone agrees it’s pretty irresistible!

 If you’re looking for new ideas to bring to a party this weekend, this one is a breeze.
-It won’t take you much time to whip it up, and it pairs well with just about any of your favorite dippers or possibly just even a spoon haha!
+It won’t take you much time to whip it up, and it pairs well with just about any of your favorite dippers, like my Homemade Pita Chips or possibly just even a spoon haha!

 For more Mediterranean dips, check out: